 A linear walk along “Britain’s most beautiful shortcut”: the Crinan Canal, Argyll.
 Starting at the Crinan Basin, the walk takes you to the Cairnbaan Hotel along a tarmac footpath/cycle track, making for very easy walking.
 Watch the Locks being opened and closed, wave to the people on-board the passing yachts, look out for wildlife including deer and many different species of bird.
 There are several options for extending the walk – see below.

-Crinan Basin to Cairnbaan Hotel: 4.6 miles each way
+Crinan Basin to Cairnbaan Hotel: 9.2 miles return

-Route: From the car park walk towards the canal basin then follow the footpath to your left around the canal’s edge.
-Just past the coffee shop turn right (East) to cross the water at the lock and continue along the path towards the lighthouse.
+Route: From the Crinan Canal Basin car park walk north towards the canal basin then turn left (North West) to follow a footpath around the edge of the water.
+Just past the coffee shop turn right (East) to cross the water at the lock then continue along the path towards the lighthouse.
 At the lighthouse turn right (South) to continue along the edge of the water.
 Turn left (East) to meet up with the start of the canal itself.
 From here it is simply a case of following the canal all the way until you reach Cairnbaan Hotel.
 The canal should be on your right-hand side.
 [From the Cairnbaan Hotel you can continue further along the canal to either Lochgilphead or Ardrishaig, adding a further 4 or 7 miles onto the walk respectively].
 To return to the Crinan Canal Basin car park, simply retrace your steps back along the canal.

 Optional Route Extension +1 mile: (not suitable for buggy)